 However, it is one of the yummiest and most comforting dishes I have in my Fall and Winter rotation!
-Chicken Fried Country Pork Chops are one of our all time favorites here at Norine’s Nest!
+Chicken Fried Country Pork Chops and Gravy is one of our all-time favorites here at Norine’s Nest!
 You have to try this one!
 Your carnivores are going to L.O.V.E. it!

-I also read in a book once that because steak was plentiful in Texas, but chicken wasn’t, that cooks began breading steaks and cooking them like fried chicken.
+I also read in a book once that steak was so plentiful in Texas, but chicken wasn’t, that cooks began breading steaks and cooking them like fried chicken.
 Another source states the recipe was found in a 1924 Los Angeles Times, however it was later found in Southern cook books dating back to the 1800s.

 This recipe calls for pork chops.
 We are still using the same basic principle and recipe that is used for Chicken Fried Steak.
 Breaded, fried meat, covered in gravy.
 Hellooooo?!!
 That can never be a bad thing!
 Can it?

 In a separate dish or large zip lock bag, mix together 1 cup flour, 1 tsp. dry mustard, 1/2 tsp cracked black pepper, 1/4 tsp onion powder, 1/4 tsp garlic powder, 1/2 tsp salt.
-(I was out at the time I made mine or I would have used a bag!
+(I was out at the time I made mine, or I would have used a bag!
 It’s so much easier for clean up to just toss the bag away.)

 Dredge your pork chop in the flour mixture until well coated, or shake in a large zip lock bag until well coated.

-In a large skillet heat 2 Tablespoons of vegetable oil over medium high heat.
+In a large deep skillet heat 2 Tablespoons of vegetable oil over medium high heat.
 Place pork chops into the hot oil and cook till golden brown.
 About 3–4 minutes per side.

 Remember this is a crock pot meal.
 Which means, you are not cooking the pork chops all the way through!
 The crock pot will do that.
 You just want that breading nice and crisp and golden.